Yelp/sensu_handlers/README.md

 You can manually invoke these handlers in order to test them, ensuring that (for example) a JIRA ticket is correctly raised.
-Simply pipe the Sensu alert in JSON into one of the handlers, and it should parse it as if it were a fresh alert:
+Simply pipe the Sensu alert in JSON into one of the handlers, and it should parse it as if it were a fresh alert.

 ```
 $ grep 'failed' /var/log/sensu/sensu-server.log  | tail -n 1 | jq .event > last_failed_event.json
-$ cat last_failed_event | jira.rb
+$ cat last_failed_event | sudo ruby jira.rb
 ```